 Translation: if you working and earning too much at the time you apply for disability, your medical records will never be gathered and reviewed and you will very quickly receive a technical denial.

 Note: SGA is an earnings limit that, if exceeded, will make a person no longer eligible for disability benefits.
 Special considerations or subsidy are special help from employers that help an individual remain employed.

 The definition of disability states that an individual has been unable to perform SGA for twelve continuous months, or that they expect to be unable to perform SGA for twelve months due to a medically determinable impairment.
 So it stands to reason that an individual who is working above the SGA monthly earnings limit would be denied prior to having their case sent to a disability examiner at DDS (disability determination services) for a disability determination.

 Truthfully, there are many individuals who suffer from significant medical or mental problems who are working and earning over the SGA monthly earnings amount.
 But for Social Security purposes, their medical or mental problems must be considered to be significant enough to prevent substantial work activity.
 It really does not matter what their condition is, or what the severity of their condition is if they are working over the SGA earnings limit.

-There other ways, aside from work activity, that can cause a disability claim to be denied without a medical evaluation of the claim being conducted.
+There are other ways, aside from work activity, that can cause a disability claim to be denied without a medical evaluation of the claim being conducted.
 For example, many individuals who take the time to file an application by phone, or online, are denied because they fail to return their medical release forms (forms that are signed by the applicant that enable Social Security to request medical records).
-If an individual fails to provide the information needed to process their disability claim, such as medical releases, their disability application will be denied on the bases of failure to cooperate.
+If an individual fails to provide the information needed to process their disability claim, such as medical releases, their disability application will be denied on the basis of "failure to cooperate".

 In addition to failure to cooperate denials, disability claims can be denied for failure to attend a scheduled consultative examination (these are medical examinations that are scheduled by disability examiners to get needed medical information).